 - A tile T becomes a wall if 2 or less of the tiles within two step of T are walls.

-Repeat three times, and the user gets a somewhat natural-looking cave.
-To clean up the cave further and reduce the number of disconnected caves, the loop is run four more iterations, except this time a tile T becomes a wall if 5 or more of the tiles within one step of T are walls, and becomes a wall if none of the tiles within two step of T are walls.
+Repeat that three times, and the user gets a somewhat natural-looking cave.
+To clean up the cave further and reduce the number of disconnected caves, the loop is run for four more iterations, except this time a tile T becomes a wall if 5 or more of the tiles within one step of T are walls, and becomes a wall if none of the tiles within two step of T are walls.

 Do note that although the second iteration lowers the possibility of disjointed caves, it may still happen.

 This is an algorithm that takes advantage of a tree data structure called BSP tree to make sure there are no overlapping rooms during dungeon generation.
-The algorithm itself it fairly straightforward, as outlined below (check here for a more visual explanation):
+The algorithm itself is fairly straightforward, as outlined below (check here for a more visual explanation):

 - Start with a rectangular dungeon.